-All participants in this study are known to be HIV infected.
-As part of your participation in this study, you will have frequent testing of your HIV viral load and CD4+ T cell count for research purposes.
+Everyone in this study has HIV infection.
+As you take part in this study, you will have frequent testing of your HIV viral load and CD4+ T cell count for research purposes.
 The results of these tests will be given to you during the study.
-If you have any questions regarding management of your HIV infection, you are encouraged to discuss them with your physician.
+If you have any questions about management of your HIV infection, you should discuss them with your physician.
 With your approval, we can provide copies of your viral load and CD4 count tests to you and/or your physician.